An intervention is designed to help a loved one recognize and change self-destructive thoughts, feelings or behaviors.

 Interventions can also help an addict’s family members and friends regain control of their lives.
 It is not only the addict who is suffering.

 The recovery process is different for everyone person.
-Mary Ann will work with your family to find the best solution to fit your unique situation.
+As an ARISE® Interventionist, Mary Ann will work with your family to find the best solution to fit your unique situation.

 Continuum of Care

 Getting an addicted loved one to enter a treatment plan is often not enough to end the cyclical nature of the chronic disease.
 Addiction Solutions 605 offers long-term care to aid in recovery.
 Continued family and professional involvement through treatment and into early recovery is essential to a successful recovery.

 Continuum Care supports families before, during and after the intervention process.
 A long-term plan will be set up to give the addict the best chance of recovering.

 To learn more about the ARISE® Intervention and ARISE® Continuing Care approach to helping loved ones find a path to recovery, visit arise-network.com/arise-intervention.